 Mary Brite’s career in the health and human services field began and evolved exclusively at Outreach.
-Through her passion and dedication, she became Vice President of Long Island Outpatient Services in 2017, and moved up to become Vice President of Outpatient Services in 2019, a role in which Brite oversees all of the agency’s outpatient programs on Long Island and in New York City.
+Through her passion and dedication, she became Vice President of Long Island Outpatient Services in 2017 and moved up to become Vice President of Outpatient Services in 2019, a role in which Brite oversees all the agency’s outpatient programs on Long Island and in New York City.

-Brite is committed to enhancing access to treatment, especially to traditionally underserved populations such as women, women with children, adolescents and individuals with co-occurring disorders.
+Brite is committed to enhancing access to treatment, especially to traditionally underserved populations such as women, women with children, adolescents, and individuals with co-occurring disorders.
 She shares her specialized expertise in these areas through industry workgroups as well as speeches and presentations at peer-led conferences.

 Brite earned her Master’s Degree in Social Work from Stony Brook University and Bachelor of Science in Human and Community Services from SUNY Empire State.
-She received her CASAC through Outreach Training Institute, and participated in SAMHSA’s Women’s Addiction Leadership Services Institute.
+She received her CASAC through Outreach Training Institute and participated in SAMHSA’s Women’s Addiction Leadership Services Institute.